mozilla/vaani.server/README.md

 To be able to run the Vaani server, you need the following:
 - A running instance of a [Kaldi speech to text (STT) gstreamer server](https://github.com/alumae/kaldi-gstreamer-server).
 - An access token to the IBM Watson Text to speech (TTS) service.
 You can get one from [bluemix](https://bluemix.net).
+- An authentication token for the Evernote sandbox server.
+You can get one from [Evernote](https://dev.evernote.com/).

 Based on this requirements, you have to create a ```config.json``` file in the root of your cloned project.
 Here's how it should look like (replace all ```<some_*>``` fields by your specific values):